queilawithaQ/documentation/_general/projects/skipping-builds.md

 ### Triggering Builds Only On Pull Requests

-You can trigger a build when opening, merging, and updating a Pull Requests (PR).
+You can trigger a build when opening, merging, and updating a Pull Request (PR).

 To trigger a build only on PRs: